kevinolega/callcentertrainingtips/_posts/2020-06-05-resourceful.md

 These are the four tasks that we send all our students.

-When we have the phone coaching and send email recommendations, we help fix your grammar and pronunciation.
+When we have phone coaching and send email recommendations, we help fix your grammar and pronunciation.

-If you don't have a computer or printer work with what you have.
+If you don't have a computer or printer, work with what you have.

 Your notebook and your phone are enough.